5l1v3r1/Sonarr-wiki/Contributing.md

 - Add tests (unit/integration)
 - Commit with *nix line endings for consistency (We checkout Windows and commit *nix)
 - Try to stick to one feature per request to keep things clean and easy to understand
+- Use 4 spaces instead of tabs, this is the default for VS 2012 and WebStorm (to my knowledge)

 ### Pull Requesting ###
 - You're probably going to get some comments or questions from us, they will be to ensure consistency and maintainability